-Children are not authorized to be left unattended inside a motor vehicle.
+Engines may not be left running while patrons enter the facilities.
 Some situations may make it impractical or unsafe to leave children in a vehicle such as when changing a flat tire along the highway or when putting fuel at a gas station.
 The parent must be able to observe the children at all times and be able to react if the child tries to get out of the vehicle or has some sort of health or safety need.
 The parent shall not be out of the car for longer than necessary.
+All vehicles should be secured and locked when parked and unattended.
+Unauthorized parking (i.e., fire lane) is not permitted.

 Non-compliance or lack of appropriate supervision of children is considered neglect and/or inappropriate conduct.
 FAP and WSMR Police investigators will be consulted for appropriate processing and/or referral to the applicable State CYFD or local law enforcement agency.